5 Best VPNs for Linux You Can Check Out in 2025

 A VPN aka Virtual Private Network can protect your privacy online by keeping you anonymous on the internet.
-The way a VPN works is by routing your network to a different private network and server present somewhere across the globe, thereby protecting your online activity from trackers and phishing websites.
-If you are on Linux, you’re already a privacy-conscious user and you would want to use a VPN.
+The way a VPN works is by routing your network to different private networks and servers present at different locations across the globe, thereby making it harder to track your online activity.
+If you are on Linux, you’re already a privacy-conscious user, and you would want to use a VPN.
 In this guide, let’s look at the 5 best VPNs for Linux.

 NordVPN has been one of our personal favorites when it comes to the best VPNs for Linux.
 While it’s not free, it’s affordable at effectively $4.5 per month if you opt for a two-year plan.
 With over 5,000 servers around the globe and in popular locations such as America, Europe, and Asia, NordVPN is also one of the most expansive VPNs on this list.